8

 • 18

 Chomsky is unfortunately not a reliable source of this kind of information, and frequently will simply claim things which are completely untrue.
 I suspect that in this case what he calls "efforts to prevent a settlement" is simply US support to Israel, a statement which probably can be called true for certain specific values of "true".
-Aug 10, 2013 at 5:35
+Commented Aug 10, 2013 at 5:35

 • 5